gvwilson/thirdbit/src/fiction/iffy/index.md

 that a convoy like theirs would cause in Halley.
 Her heart skipped a beat once
-when she thought she saw a familiar face in the crowd, but then de turned der head and she realized it was someone else.
+when she thought she saw a familiar face in the crowd, but then de turned der head and she realized de was someone else.

 As they drew closer to the mansion, the three-story cinderblock buildings thrown up to house